 Note: you can play this game any time of the year by replacing shamrocks with eggs, flowers or spiders.

-Note: what I learned is that the more players, the more leaves, and coins you want to use in the game.
+Note: what I learned is that the more players, the more leaves, and coins you want to use in this game.

-And another thing I discovered: my 5-year-old was happy to play this game by herself for hours (ok, more like twenty minutes, but it seems like hours when it comes to little kids).
+And another thing I discovered: my 5-year-old was happy to play this game by herself for hours (ok, more like twenty minutes, but I’ll take it).

 St. Patrick’s Day Counting Game